Priyamvada Kant: Career

 Priyamvada Kant debuted as Kaumudi with Bairi Piya in 2010.
 She worked as negative character Payal in 2011 Hamari Saal Leela and then played character (Anisha) in Sasural Simar Ka, she also played a negative role (Manjeet) in Sabki Laadli Bebo.
 In August 2013, Kant joined the cast of The Buddy Project, playing a cameo role as Kamna.

 She is most known for Tenali Rama where she played the female protagonist Sharda, Tenali Rama's wife.

+She wrote the concept and was the Creative Producer of the show Sethji on Zee tv.